Collectively enabling safer and more affordable prescriptions.

 The Surescripts Network Alliance continuously works to improve data quality for the benefit of every pharmacist, prescriber and patient.

-Surescripts Sentinel™ monitors and analyzes the electronic prescriptions that cross our network and identifies opportunities to improve their accuracy.
-In 2017, we measured a 26% improvement in e-prescription accuracy by optimizing the e-prescribing process across five key elements: Drug Description, Representative National Drug Code (NDC), RxNorm, Structured and Codified Sig and Potency Unit Code.
-We also launched the Surescripts White Coat Award™, which recognizes EHRs and health systems contracted with Surescripts that have taken meaningful steps to improve e-prescription accuracy.
+Surescripts Sentinel® monitors and analyzes the electronic prescriptions that cross our network and identifies opportunities to improve their accuracy.
+We've improved our network-wide Quality Index Score for electronic prescriptions 80% since 2016, across five key elements: Drug Description, Representative National Drug Code (NDC), RxNorm, Structured and Codified Sig and Potency Unit Code.
+The Surescripts White Coat Award™ recognizes EHRs, health systems and pharmacy industry leaders that have taken meaningful steps to improve e-prescription accuracy.

 See our Intelligence in Action portal for updates on our work to improve prescription accuracy.